|*||8.0-megapixel resolution for 3,264 x 2,448 images.|

 - Images saved on CompactFlash cards, xD-Picture cards, and Microdrives (no card included).

 - USB cable for fast connection to a computer.
 (USB auto-connect for driverless connection to Windows Me, XP and 2000, and Mac OS 8.6 or greater.)

 - Video cable for connection to a television set.

 - Optional remote control.

-- Power from rechargeable lithium-ion battery pack (battery and charger included) or optional AC adapter.
+- Power from rechargeable lithium-ion battery pack (battery and charger included).

 - Software CD with Olympus’ Camedia Master utility software (includes QuickTime and USB drivers).